fommil/fpmortals/manuscript/wip.md

 boilerplate.

-The punchline is that the `@deriving` annotation, which comes from `deriving-plugin`, generates all the boilerplate automatically and only needs to be applied at the top level of an ADT.
-We can collapse all the boilerplate down
+The punchline is that the `@deriving` annotation, which comes from `deriving-plugin`, generates all this boilerplate automatically and only needs to be applied at the top level of an ADT:
-to:

 {lang="text"}
 ~~~~~~~~